Edmond21/Sentiment_Analysis_Starbucks_Reviews/README.md

 ## INTRODUCTION

 This project will provide all the code necessary to replicate the results.
 The data used was found on kaggle.com and created by Mahira Hamzah.
-The reviews from the data are from Malyasia, which is why the income is shown in Malyasian Ringgit (RM).
+The reviews are from Malyasia, which is why the income is shown in Malyasian Ringgit (RM).
 I changed the original data by changing the column titles.
 However, the column titles could have been changed through R by using the fix function.

 ## CONTENT